rust-bitcoin/rust-bitcoin/README.md

 This library should always compile with any combination of features (minus `no-std`) on **Rust 1.41.1** or **Rust 1.47** with `no-std`.

+## External dependencies

+The crate integrates with a few external librarie, most notably `serde`.
+These are available via feature flags.
+To ensure compatibility and MSRV stability we provide two lock files as a means of inspecting compatible versions:
+`Cargo-minimal.lock` containing minimal versions of dependencies and `Cargo-recent.lock` containing recent versions of dependencies tested in our CI.

+We do not provide any guarantees about the content of these lock files outside of "our CI didn't fail with these versions".
+Specifically, we do not guarantee that the committed hashes are free from malware.
+It is your responsibility to review them.

 ## Installing Rust

 Rust can be installed using your package manager of choice or